samuel-jimenez/GramEditor/docs/src/extensions/languages.md

 - `line_comments` is an array of strings that are used to identify line comments in the language.
 This is used for the `editor::ToggleComments` keybind: {#kb editor::ToggleComments} for toggling lines of code.
 - `tab_size` defines the indentation/tab size used for this language (default is `4`).
 - `hard_tabs` whether to indent with tabs (`true`) or spaces (`false`, the default).
 - `first_line_pattern` is a regular expression, that in addition to `path_suffixes` (above) or `file_types` in settings can be used to match files which should use this language.
-For example Tehanu uses this to identify Shell Scripts by matching the [shebangs lines](https://github.com/zed-industries/zed/blob/main/crates/languages/src/bash/config.toml) in the first line of a script.
+For example Gram uses this to identify Shell Scripts by matching the [shebangs lines](https://github.com/zed-industries/zed/blob/main/crates/languages/src/bash/config.toml) in the first line of a script.
 - `debuggers` is an array of strings that are used to identify debuggers in the language.
-When launching a debugger's `New Process Modal`, Tehanu will order available debuggers by the order of entries in this array.
+When launching a debugger's `New Process Modal`, Gram will order available debuggers by the order of entries in this array.

 <!--
 TBD: Document `language_name/config.toml` keys